sandalconsumer/unity-harmonics/README.md

 Harmonic Motion in Unity.

 ## Project Status
-- This project is still in its **very** early phase.
+- This project is still in its early phase.
 I plan to make this project into a cloth engine to be used in games and for industrial purposes.

 ## Planned Features
 - Higher-Order ODE Integrator (RK4) For more accurate Velocity, Position, and Acceleration calculations with more computation